George J. Mead: Career

 In 1934, the Air Mail scandal led to the breakup of UATC.
 Pratt & Whitney, along with UATC's other manufacturing interests east of the Mississippi River, became United Aircraft, with Rentschler as president.
 Rentschler decided to turn over the presidency of Pratt & Whitney to a subordinate as he concentrated on leading the parent corporation.
 Mead and Donald Brown were his two choices for his successor, but Mead did not want the job, and he refused to cooperate with Brown, who became the new president.
 Brown appointed Leonard S. Hobbs as engineering manager for Pratt & Whitney, and Mead stayed on as an engineer reporting to Hobbs.
 It was not so much a demotion as a growing of distance and independence from United Aircraft.
 Mead was still a person of high authority at United Aircraft, but something like an officer who resigns his commission.
 He began to act something like a consultant or engineer emeritus, setting up a design office in his home and not coming to the headquarters as often.

 By 1939, Mead's policy disagreements with Rentschler had become so great that he declined reelection to United Aircraft's board of directors.
-In October 1939, he became president of the U.S. National Advisory Committee for Aeronautics (NACA).
-In May 1940, he was named head of the aeronautical section of the National Defense Advisory Commission by President Franklin D. Roosevelt.
-A military buildup was underway.
-The Lend-Lease program was still 18 months from being created, and the U.S. did not yet have any certainty of being a combatant in the new war that had erupted, but the program to build up materiel to send to Britain and France, and to augment the U.S.'s own armed forces, had begun.
-Roosevelt, acting on William S. Knudsen's recommendation, had appointed Mead to help coordinate aircraft production.
+In October 1939, he was appointed by President Franklin D Roosevelt to the U.S. National Advisory Committee for Aeronautics, a federal research agency which later evolved into NASA.

+In 1940, even though the United States had not yet entered World War II, a massive military buildup was underway.
+In May 1940, President Roosevelt called for development of the industrial capacity to produce 50,000 airplanes per year (almost thirty times the total US aircraft production in 1938).
+The responsibility for overseeing this daunting task fell to Mead whom Roosevelt, acting on William S. Knudsen's recommendation, appointed head of the aeronautical section of the National Defense Advisory Commission.
 Mead sold his United Aircraft stock to avoid conflict of interest in his new government procurement position.
 He was now completely severed from his long tenure at United Aircraft and its predecessors.

 Fernandez describes the war years that followed as Knudsen and Mead, now materiel production czars for the U.S. government, interacted with Rentschler and Eugene Wilson of United.
-United, which lacked plant capacity to satiate the demand, licensed manufacturing of many of its designs to the automakers in Detroit.
+United, which lacked plant capacity to satisfy the demand, licensed manufacturing of many of its designs to the automakers in Detroit.